Melbourne Football Club: 1877–1896: Victorian Football Association

+On 9 July 1881 Melbourne played East Sydney in the first football game, of any code, to be played at the Sydney Cricket Ground.
+Melbourne won the game 2.22 (34) to 0.1 (1).
+The crowd for the game numbered 2500.

 In 1884 Melbourne's stand at the MCG which catered for 3,000 spectators burned down precipitating a series of financial constraints for the club.
 With mounting debts, club officials running up unauthorised accounts, poor on-field form and players leaving to join other clubs, Melbourne's future was in serious jeopardy by 1888.
 It was proposed that the MCC intervene to provide assistance given the closeness of the two clubs and the fact that football matches generated significant gate revenue for the MCC.

 At the end of the 1889 season, the MFC and MCC committees met and agreed to amalgamation of the two.
 The football club would become a section of the cricket club with the MCC handling the MFC's immediate and ongoing financial concerns.
 Melbourne's on-field prospects soon lifted finishing fourth on the ladder in 1892 and vying the Premiership in 1893.
 This was to be the beginning of a long and fruitful partnership that produced 12 VFL Premierships between 1900 and 1964.